April 27, 2011

 September 2014

-This new Plaza is to be an open area with an ice rink during the winter; open field during the summer for the days and evenings the Cubs are not in town; to be meant for those in the community that would like an alternative to bars on Clark Street.
+This new plaza is to be an open area with an ice rink during the winter; open field during the summer for the days and evenings the Cubs are not in town; to be meant for those in the community that would like an alternative to bars on Clark Street.
 "Parents may enjoy a glass of wine on a summer movie night on the plaza with the kids.
 This limit would hurt those sort of events," said Dennis Culloton, spokesman for the Ricketts family, reported by DNAinfo

 After days of lobbying for political support for the financing of the project, the Cubs on Tuesday released some early renderings of the proposed renovations and development, which include clubhouses built underneath the playing surface, the addition of several upper-deck patios facing Clark and Addison streets, wider concourses and another version of the long-awaited 'Triangle'. - Chicago Tribune